WeRockTech/DiscussionTopics/CustomTopics/WomenRockTech/KrissyRabino.md

 # Krissy Rabino

+* Tech communities you are active in
-* New to presenting and workshops
+* New to presenting, workshops & Ruby
     * New to Ruby
-*
+* Encouraging dance friends to come to tech events